Yusuf Pathan: Personal life

 Yusuf Pathan was born in Baroda, Gujarat, to a Gujarati Pathan family.
 He is the elder brother of Indian cricketer Irfan Pathan.
-He along with his brother Irfan has done philanthropic work during Covid-19 pandemic by distributing masks.
-Yusuf married Mumbai-based physiotherapist, Afreen who gave birth to a baby boy on 17 April 2014.
+He and Irfan did philanthropic work during COVID-19 pandemic by distributing face masks.
+Yusuf married Mumbai-based physiotherapist, Afreen.
+They have a son together.
 He had been supporting "YAIF" and its mission "Youth Against Rape".

 Career

-Following his impressive performances in the 2007 Deodhar Trophy and the Inter-state domestic Twenty20 competition held in April 2007, Pathan was made a part of the Indian squad for the inaugural ICC World Twenty20, held in South Africa in September 2007.
+Following his impressive performances in the 2007 Deodhar Trophy and the Inter-state domestic Twenty20 competition held in April 2007, Pathan was called up for the Indian squad for the inaugural ICC World Twenty20, held in South Africa in September 2007.
 He made his Twenty20 international debut in the final against Pakistan.
-He opened the batting for India in the match, and scored 15 runs in the process.
+He opened the batting for India in the match, and scored 15 runs.

 Following his good showing in the IPL, he was selected for the Indian one-day team.
-After IPL, though he played all the games in the Kitply Cup and Asia Cup, he got to bat only four times and could not perform well with both bat and ball.
+After IPL, though he played all the games in the Kitply Cup and Asia Cup, he got to bat only four times and could not perform well with either bat or ball.
 He was later dropped from the series against Sri Lanka.
-He performed well in domestic circuit and impressed the selectors and was selected for the England ODI series in November.
-He scored a fifty off just 29 balls in the second ODI against England in Indore, on his 26th birthday.
+He performed well in domestic circuit and was selected for the England ODI series in November.
+He scored a fifty off 29 balls in the second ODI against England in Indore, on his 26th birthday.

-Yusuf had made his One Day International debut for India against Pakistan in Dhaka on 10 June 2008.
-He became a regular feature of the national One Day International team, but is yet to make his test debut.
+Yusuf made his One Day International debut for India against Pakistan in Dhaka on 10 June 2008.
+He became a regular feature of the national One Day International team, but was not picked for the test squad.

 Even though Pathan could not repeat his first IPL performance in the second season, he was selected in the Indian team to play the 2009 ICC World Twenty20 championships in England.
 In the second of India's Super 8 matches, he made an unbeaten 33 from 17 balls against England.
 Despite his knock, the team lost the game and crashed out of the tournament without making it to the semi-finals.
 His rare international debut came in the final of the ICC World Twenty20 in 2007.

 In late 2009, Pathan was dropped from the limited overs team after a series of unproductive performances.

 In the final of the 2010 Duleep Trophy cricket tournament, Pathan scored a hundred in the first innings and a double hundred in the second and led his team West Zone to a three wicket win over South Zone.
 Pathan made 108 in the first innings and an unbeaten 210 from 190 balls in the second innings to help his team chase down a mammoth target of 536.
 This became a world record for the highest successful run chase in first-class cricket history.